sripkunda/Dynamic-DOM-Renderer/README.md

  An open source javascript library for creating single-page web apps in plain HTML, CSS, and JavaScript.

 # Introduction
  Dynamic DOM Renderer (DDOMR) is a lightweight JavaScript library for template-based web development in HTML, CSS, and JavaScript.
-The goal is to eliminate the time spent to learn a framework such as Angular, React, or Vue.
-DDOMR provides a lightweight version of the basic functionality of these frameworks with an easy-to-use interface.
+The goal is to eliminate the time spent to implement the functionality of a SPA (Single Page Application) in plain JavaScript.

+# Demo
+ View a demo of DDOMR's functionality at https://srikoala.github.io/Dynamic-DOM-Renderer

 # Features
  * Single-page web application
  * Template-based development - Reusable components can be stored in templates.
- * Lightweight - DDOMR is great for performance and is very lightweight.

 # Setup and Installation
  Download the .zip source from the github page for this project, and find the minified files located in the folder named "ddomr-package" .
 Copy these files into your desired folder.